Burial services held for unaccompanied veteran in Mission

 Lopez had people to see him off thanks to the Unaccompanied Veteran Burial Program.

-“It's absolutely important because nobody wants to, number one, die alone; but number two, have nobody remember them.,” Department of Texas and Marine Relief Vice Commandant Sean Downey Jr. said.
+“It's absolutely important because nobody wants to, number one, die alone; but number two, have nobody remember them.,” Junior Vice Commandant for the Department of Texas - Marine Corps League Sean Downey said.
 “And one of the things about serving your country in the United States military is, everybody is family.”

 Lopez served from 1954 to 1957 and received the National Defense Service Medal.
 He was 88 years old.

-Note: EDITOR'S NOTE: An earlier version of this story misidentified Junior Vice Commandant for the Department of Texas - Marine Corps League Sean Downey.
-We apologize for the error.